 All applications for our vacancies are made online through the University of Oxford jobs website and only in very exceptional circumstances can we receive applications via other means.

 If you have a disability or other compelling reason that prevents you submitting an application online please email the divisional HR team at email@example.com for advice.

-Applications are invited for the office of Director of Pre-clinical Studies within the Medical School of the University of Oxford.
-This is an exciting and interesting opportunity to play an important leadership role in the delivery of the course to students in Years 1-3 of the standard 6-year medical programme.
-It is anticipated that the successful candidate will begin work during Trinity Term 2020 or the Long Vacation in order to be in a position to take over responsibility from the current Director, Dr Jeremy Taylor, before the beginning of the 2020-21 academic year.
+Applications are invited for the office of Associate Director of Pre-clinical Studies (Welfare and Curriculum Development) within the Medical School of the University of Oxford.
+This is an exciting and interesting opportunity to play an important role as part of the senior management team for the Pre-clinical Medicine programme.
+It is anticipated that the successful candidate will begin work in October 2021.

-Applications in the form of a curriculum vitae with a covering statement (no more than two sides of A4) detailing the applicant’s suitability and including the names of three referees should be submitted to the Assistant Registrar (MSTC), Mrs Kirstie Vreede (email@example.com) by no later than noon on Friday 6 March 2020.
+Applications in the form of a curriculum vitae with a covering statement detailing the applicant’s suitability and including the names of two referees should be submitted to Mrs Kirstie Vreede (email@example.com) by no later than 5pm on Friday 20 August 2021.